-The following article contains major spoilers for Attack on Titan (Shingeki no Kyojin) Chapter 132.
+The following article contains major spoilers for Attack on Titan (Shingeki no Kyojin) Chapter 132 and Attack on Titan Final Season Part 3 (Part 1).
 Read ahead at your own discretion!

 The Alliance force, which includes the remaining members of Survey Corps 104th Training Squad along with the Marleyan Titan Shifters and the Azumabitos, arrived on the southern city of Odiha.
 The city seemed deserted, but the alliance still had enough time to service their ship before the rumbling hit them.